 Using an optical emission spectrometer (OES) during the foundry melt process lets you keep a complete picture of the exact chemical composition of the materials you are producing.
 It also produces a lot of data.

 Getting the best insight from this data is all about knowing the best way to analyse and manipulate it.
-Luckily, Hitachi High-Tech’s range of OES analysers give operators powerful reporting tools as well as fast and accurate analysis.
+Luckily, Hitachi High-Tech’s range of OES analyzers give operators powerful reporting tools as well as fast and accurate analysis.